param1707/-Optimizing-a-neural-network-filter-bank-for-musical-instrument-classification-/README.md

+# OPTIMIZING A NEURAL NETWORK FILTER BANK FOR MUSICAL INSTRUMENT CLASSIFICATION

-Basic Research Project for Master's Course at Technische Universität Ilmenau, Germany, 2020/21.
+##Basic Research Project for Master's Course at Technische Universität Ilmenau, Germany, 2020/21.\

-Student Name: Param Tushar Gadam
+Student Name: Param Tushar Gadam\
-Professor Supervisor: Prof. Gerald Schuller
+Professor Supervisor: Prof. Gerald Schuller\
 Research Assistant Supervisor: Renato de C. R. Profeta

 The goal of this project is to optimize the hyperparameters of a Neural Network Filter Bank  used in the classification of musical instruments.